Chapter 7 - Bad News - 00 34 53

 Travel Directions:

-At the northern end of Spray Valley Provincial Park, just south of Canmore.
+The site of Aguirre’s Visit (Campsite #2) is at the northern end of Spray Valley Provincial Park, off Hwy 742, 7.3 km south of the Three Sisters Drive intersection in Canmore, and 2.1 km north of the Riding Ridge.
 The easiest way to access the site is to follow Hwy 742 and park at the Goat Creek Picnic Area.
 Walk south along Hwy 742 for approximately 200 meters.
 At the point where the utility lines cross Hwy 742 you will see a gravel road to your right (west).
 Turn right and follow the gravel road approximately 0.7 km downhill until you reach a clearing.
 Turn right and continue across the clearing, passing the “Get Goin’, Cowboy” Hillside (Fight Hill), and the Dozy Embrace site.
 If you encounter temporary fencing in this area, go around it to the right.
 As you approach Goat Creek, you will see the familiar pole bridge and campsite.
-For pictures taken during a hike to this location, see “Hike to Campsite #2” in the Albums link.
+For pictures taken during a hike to this location, see “Hike to Campsite #2” in Albums.

 To reach Hwy 742 (also known as Spray Lakes Rd. / Smith-Dorrien Rd.): From Hwy 1 (Trans-Canada Hwy), use Exit 91 “Hwy 1A - Canmore.”
 Follow Bow Valley Trail 2.2 km, turn left (northwest) onto Railway Ave.
-Proceed 0.5 km and turn left (west) at Main St. (also known as 8th St.), go 0.6 km and turn left (south) onto Bridge Rd. (also known as 8th Ave. / Rundle Dr.).
-At the “T” intersection, turn left (south) on Three Sisters Dr., proceed 0.6 km and turn right (west) at Spray Lakes Rd. (also known as Hwy 742).
+Proceed 0.5 km and turn left (west) at Main St. (also known as 8th St.), go 0.6 km and turn left (south) onto Bridge Rd. (also known as 8th Ave. / Rundle Drive).
+At the “T” intersection, turn left (south) on Three Sisters Drive, proceed 0.6 km and turn right (west) at Spray Lakes Rd. (also known as Hwy 742).
 (Or simply follow the helpful “Kananaskis Country” signs throughout Canmore.)
+See map of Canmore.

 Remarks: